 My hostel offered a number of tours, including spa days and horseback riding.
 Let’s be real: wine was my main reason to visit Mendoza, so a biking tour in Maipú was #1 on my to-do list.
 Every morning, the hostel owners rounded up guests interested in the bike tour, so they could leave as a group.

 On the morning of my wine tour, I met a 26-year-old Brit who lamented that it had been a while since he found someone he meshed with on the road.
-I could relate to his complaint since I had certainly experienced my share of periods where I didn’t meet people I really connected with.
+I could relate to his complaint since I had certainly gone through times where I didn’t meet people I really connected with.
 Still, I didn’t get what “types” of people he was hoping to meet based on our conversation.

 Since the Brit and I both planned to visit wineries in Maipú, the hostel owner introduced us to three other guests who also wanted to go on a wine tour: a man-bunned Scot in his early 30s and two 23-year-old Australians.
 The three had met at a legendary party hostel in Buenos Aires (I’m not exaggerating when I say this hostel has a reputation; I kept meeting people throughout South America who had stayed there).
 The Scot and Australians took one look at me and concluded: boring and basic.
 I couldn’t blame them – they weren’t wrong.
 I knew I was going to be the odd one out in the group, but the Brit seemed thrilled.